 Complexity of Duties

 The incumbent will be responsible for actively participating with a team of healthcare providers to provide and coordinate care.
-The incumbent will be expected to be positive and productive in the LPN role.
-The LPN role requires flexibility and the ability to work with team members who possess a variety of personalities.
-The LPN role necessitates the incumbent to always maintain a high level of integrity, poise, and control.
+The incumbent will be expected to be positive and productive in the CMA role.
+The CMA role requires flexibility and the ability to work with team members who possess a variety of personalities.
+The CMA role necessitates the incumbent to always maintain a high level of integrity, poise, and control.

 Contacts are with patients, families, hospital personnel, and community agencies.